The EU Digital Networks Act unpacked

 From directive to regulation: the end of the EECC

-For national regulators, this represents a clear recalibration of regulatory autonomy.
-While enforcement remains largely national, the scope for divergent implementation and interpretation would be significantly reduced.
+For national regulators, this is a clear recalibration of regulatory autonomy.
+Enforcement remains largely national, but the scope for divergent implementation shrinks materially.

 A single EU authorisation and notification regime

-While the scope of the general authorisation regime remains broadly aligned with the EECC, the proposal explicitly integrates compliance with EU-level cybersecurity obligations into the authorisation framework.
+The general authorisation scope remains broadly aligned with the EECC, but the proposal explicitly integrates compliance with EU-level cybersecurity obligations into the authorisation framework.

 Satellite and non-terrestrial networks

-This reflects the Commission’s view that the existing telecoms framework, built primarily around national, terrestrial networks, is no longer well suited to satellite and hybrid network models.
-The proposal is intended to facilitate cross-border provision and regulatory consistency for satellite operators, including emerging direct-to-device services.
+The DNA introduces a dedicated EU-level authorisation regime for satellite connectivity services.
+The existing telecoms framework was built primarily around national, terrestrial networks and is no longer well suited to satellite and hybrid network models.
+The proposal aims to facilitate cross-border provision and regulatory consistency for satellite operators, including new direct-to-device services.

 Access, interconnection and regulatory remedies